Arcade: Homegrown Video Games

-From Cletus Clay to Dungeon King, from hack and slash to butterfly play, The Dowse celebrates the talents of New Zealand's visionary game designers in Arcade, a new exhibition that opens on 10 November.
-Arcade showcases the work of our most talented and influential indie gaming artists in an exhibition of striking visual effects, stunning digital art as well as still images, video and the actual games to play.
+From Cletus Clay to Dungeon King, from hack and slash to butterfly play, The Dowse celebrates the talents of New Zealand's visionary game designers in Arcade.
+The exhibition showcases the work of our most talented and influential indie gaming artists in an exhibition of striking visual effects, stunning digital art as well as still images, video and the actual games to play.

 Every day across the world, millions of people enter virtual worlds through video games.
 The Dowse Art Museum is excited to celebrate what is now the fastest-growing form of mass art with a major exhibition of New Zealand video gaming.
 Arcade celebrates the extraordinary skills and creativity of the New Zealand gaming industry, focusing on the striking visual effects designed by our most talented and influential gaming artists.
 There'll be stunning digital art as well as still images, concept art, video footage and the actual games that you can play.
 The exhibition explores the graphics, concept art and storytelling of some of the best games developed in New Zealand, showcasing home-grown gaming companies' technical and creative skills.
 Arcade will also include never-before-published sketches, models, and works-in-progress for an exclusive behind-the-scenes look at the development and innovation of the 'art behind the games'.

 Some of the games and designers showcased in the exhibition are listed below:

 Flutter teaches players about the Amazon rainforest through the magic of virtual butterflies.
 The team behind the game is Dunedin based company Runaway Play led by director Tim Nixon.
 Founded in 2009, Runaway is a division of one of the world's largest documentary film making companies, NHNZ, and is focussed on creating and self-publishing meaningful games for social networks, inspired by the natural world.
 [Runaway Play website]